Phosphorus cycle: Biological function

 serve as energy storage within cells (ATP) or when linked together, form the nucleic acids DNA and RNA.
 The double helix of our DNA is only possible because of the phosphate ester bridge that binds the helix.
-Besides making biomolecules, phosphorus is also found in bone and the enamel of mammalian teeth, whose strength is derived from calcium phosphate in the form of hydroxyapatite.
+Besides making biomolecules, phosphorus is also found in bone and the enamel of mammalian teeth, whose strength is derived from calcium phosphate in the form of hydroxylapatite.
 It is also found in the exoskeleton of insects, and phospholipids (found in all biological membranes).
 It also functions as a buffering agent in maintaining acid base homeostasis in the human body.

 Phosphorus cycling

 Phosphates move quickly through plants and animals; however, the processes that move them through the soil or ocean are very slow, making the phosphorus cycle overall one of the slowest biogeochemical cycles.

 The global phosphorus cycle includes four major processes:

 (i) tectonic uplift and exposure of phosphorus-bearing rocks such as apatite to surface weathering;

 (ii) physical erosion, and chemical and biological weathering of phosphorus-bearing rocks to provide dissolved and particulate phosphorus to soils, lakes and rivers;

 (iii) riverine and subsurface transportation of phosphorus to various lakes and run-off to the ocean;

 (iv) sedimentation of particulate phosphorus (e.g., phosphorus associated with organic matter and oxide/carbonate minerals) and eventually burial in marine sediments (this process can also occur in lakes and rivers).

 In terrestrial systems, bioavailable P ('reactive P') mainly comes from weathering of phosphorus-containing rocks.
 The most abundant primary phosphorus-mineral in the crust is apatite, which can be dissolved by natural acids generated by soil microbes and fungi, or by other chemical weathering reactions and physical erosion.
 The dissolved phosphorus is bioavailable to terrestrial organisms and plants and is returned to the soil after their decay.
 Phosphorus retention by soil minerals (e.g., adsorption onto iron and aluminum oxyhydroxides in acidic soils and precipitation onto calcite in neutral-to-calcareous soils) is usually viewed as the most important process in controlling terrestrial P-bioavailability in the mineral soil.
 This process can lead to the low level of dissolved phosphorus concentrations in soil solution.
 Various physiological strategies are used by plants and microorganisms for obtaining phosphorus from this low level of phosphorus concentration.